 Treat Your TastebudsO‘ahu

-If fresh fish and the sound of a PLATE LUNCH and POKE make your mouth water, visit NICO’S PIER 38 for the perfect lunch/dinner spot for a SEAFOOD meal at Nico’s indoor/ outdoor café—set on the fishing pier!
+If FRESH FISH AND POKE make your mouth water, visit UNCLE’S FISH MARKET & GRILL for the perfect lunch/dinner spot for a SEAFOOD meal set right on the pier!

-FURIKAKE is an Asian mix of sesame, seaweed and other salty goodness that you can sprinkle over just about anything to give dishes a kick.
+FURIKAKE is an Asian mix of sesame, seaweed and other salty ingredient that you can sprinkle over just about anything to give dishes a kick.

 ARARE rice crackers are the unofficial potato chip of Hawai‘i.
-Salty and sweet, they are the ultimate munchie for driving or hiking trips.
+Salty and sweet, they are the ultimate snack for driving or hiking trips.

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.

-If, like little Malia, you find yourself craving nothing but this purple treat, pick up taro rolls at a nearby supermarket, try taro frozen yogurt at a number of fro-yo shops, or indulge in the ultimate poi-experience: POI MOCHI.
+If, like little Malia, you find yourself craving nothing but this purple treat, get some (along with an array of ‘ono Hawaiian food) at WAIAHOLE POI FACTORY (48140 Kamehameha Hwy.)
+Other options include taro rolls (available at most nearby supermarkets), taro frozen yogurt at a number of fro-yo shops, the ultimate poi-experience: POI MOCHI.
 A variation of the Japanese rice-flour dessert, this local favorite can be found at a variety of locations around the island.

 You’ll read more about SHAVE ICE, that quintessential and unique Hawaiian treat, a little later on, but keep your eye out for BUBBIES HOMEMADE ICE CREAM & DESSERTS.
-There are a few locations (Hawaii Kai, University) and even more places to find their delectable frozen mochi desserts that range in flavors from green tea to liliko‘i (passion fruit) or double chocolate.
+There are even more places to find its delectable frozen mochi desserts that range in flavors from green tea to liliko‘i or double chocolate.
 This specialty ice cream shop features gooey, softened rice over ice cream for a rather unique—and addicting—treat!